fuopen/UKB_anc/README.md

 ### Plot European and African PGS effect size in bins

 To visualise the conservativeness of the causal effect for complex traits across individuals with different degree of ancestry, we binned the
-8003 African-British individuals in terms of their African Ancestry (estimated by hapmix), within each bin, we esimate the effect size for EPGS and APGS and plot the weighted mean of the $beta_E$ and $beta_A$ across traits.
+8003 African-British individuals in terms of their African Ancestry (estimated by hapmix), within each bin, we esimate the effect size for EPGS and APGS and plot the weighted mean of the $\beta_E$ and $\beta_A$ across traits.

-We used R script "PGS_ancestry_bin_plot.r" to create such bin plots in Main Figure 4c, Extended Data Figure 9, Supplementary Figures 9,12
+We used R script "PGS_ancestry_bin_plot.r" to create result input for such bin plots in Main Figure 4c, Extended Data Figure 9, Supplementary Figures 9,12

 In the R session, simply source the script and call the function as follows: